pbonrad/ansible-docker-base/README.md

 Usage
 -----
-    docker run -td --privileged --name [name] pbonrad/ansible-docker-base:debian-7 /sbin/init
+    docker run -td --privileged --name [name] pbonrad/ansible-docker-base:debian-7

-Always start the container with `--privileged` and call `/sbin/init`.
-Otherwise systemd is not working correctly and you are not able to install any services.
+Always start the container with `--privileged`, otherwise systemd is not working correctly and you are not able to install any services.

 Please use `[name] ansible_connection=docker` in Ansible playbook (host) to connect to the running docker container.